 Wornick is more than just a school.
 We are a vibrant, connected community that inspires critical thinking, complex problem solving, ethical decision-making, and persuasive speaking.
 By combining outstanding academics with timeless Jewish values, we’re shaping and preparing the next generation to lead with not only intelligence and confidence, but respect and compassion.

 - School Hours for TK-5: 8:30 am-3:30 pm (M-Th); 8:30 am-3:00 pm (F)

 - School Hours for Middle School: 8:15 am-3:30 pm (M-Th); 8:15 am-3:00 pm (F)

 - Early morning extended care begins at 7:30 am at no cost

 - After school extended care available on a contract basis full-time or hourly until 6:00 pm (4:00 pm day before holidays)

 - Integrated TK/Kindergarten program

 - After school enrichment classes available

-- Technology devices integrated all grade levels
+- Technology devices integrated in grades 1-8

 - Public speaking and performance skills emphasized in all grade levels